obsidian-tasks-group/obsidian-tasks/docs/getting-started/index.md

 {: .label .label-yellow}
 Tasks can read tasks that are inside blockquotes or [Obsidian's built-in callouts](https://help.obsidian.md/How+to/Use+callouts).

+> Reading tasks inside callouts and blockquotes was introduced in Tasks 1.11.1

 However, under the following very specific circumstance, Tasks cannot add or remove completion dates or make the next copy of a recurring task:

 - Obsidian is in Live Preview editor mode (pencil icon in lower right corner),